 Your study materials are designed to support your learning and are central to your studies.
-You also have the option to attend a local Recognised Teaching Centre for additional support.

-The module guides take you systematically through the module topics, complete with learning activities (with feedback) and guidance on assessment.
+The online module resources take you systematically through the module topics, complete with learning activities (plus generic feedback) and guidance on assessment.
+As the University of London does not provide a complete lecture series or individual tutor interaction, you have the option to attend a local Recognised Teaching Centre for additional support.